Taxpayers fund Dr Siouxsie Wiles documentary

 Publicity material for the short film states: "Director Gwen Isaac intended to fly to Japan to make a film about a Kiwi mixed martial arts fighter in early 2020 — then Covid-19 hit.
 Instead, she shot a battle of another kind — scientist Dr Siouxsie Wiles trying to convince Kiwis the country should be locked down to keep out Covid-19.

 "Isaac interviewed the pink-haired microbiologist in late March 2020 for this short Loading Docs documentary.
 Wiles is clearly stressed that the virus could run rampant, but cries with happiness when Prime Minister Jacinda Ardern announced a full lockdown.
-The five week lockdown initially kept NZ Covid-19 free for around 100 days. "
+The five-week lockdown initially kept NZ Covid-19 free for around 100 days. "

-A blurb on the Loading Docs page added: "A science superhero with pink hair wages war on COVID-19 to convince an entire nation to lockdown.
+A blurb on the Loading Docs page added: "A science superhero with pink hair wages war on Covid-19 to convince an entire nation to lockdown.

 "With time running out to fight the oncoming pandemic, an unconventional expert delivers vital information to a panicked public.
-Go behind-the-scenes as Dr Siouxsie Wiles faces a growing media storm from the confines of her family home.
+Go behind the scenes as Dr Siouxsie Wiles faces a growing media storm from the confines of her family home.
 Siouxsie & the Virus is a unique insight into one woman's countdown to a defining moment in New Zealand history."

 Wiles herself said in the material: "I don't regret for a minute standing up and playing this role."